dnys1/worker_bee/packages/worker_bee/README.md

 ![Web Worker Protocol diagram](../../docs/worker.png)

-1. Instantiate a worker and call .spawn on it.
+1. Instantiate a worker and call `.spawn` on it.
-2. This creates a WebWorker which uses workers.js as its entrypoint on another thread.
+2. This creates a Web worker which spawns the worker's entrypoint script on another thread.
-3. The worker sees that it's running in a Web worker and waits for its assignment (since it contains the code for all the workers).
+3. The worker sees that it's running in a Web worker and waits for its assignment (since it potentially contains code for multiple workers).
 The main thread posts its assignment.
-4. The worker thread creates an instance of the worker and calls .connect on it.
+4. The worker thread creates an instance of the worker and calls `.connect` on it.
 Some setup happens and the worker tells the main thread it's ready.
-This is when the await worker.spawn() call returns.
+This is when the `await worker.spawn()` call returns.
-5. The worker thread calls .run.
+5. The worker thread calls `.run`.
 Any number of messages of the worker's message type can be sent back and forth.
-6. When the run method completes, the worker sends back the return value as the result.
-The main thread can await this value using worker.result
+6. When the `run` method completes, the worker sends back the return value as the result.
+The main thread can await this value using `worker.result`.